-Wildlife species all around the world face a variety of threats, including from illegal hunting, or poaching.
+Wildlife species around the world face a variety of threats, including from poaching (illegal hunting).
 Poaching can be incentivized by a variety of factors, including to obtain trophies, capture bushmeat as food, or derive animal products for purported medicinal purposes.
-Wire snaring is one of the most commonly used forms of poaching in the world, particularly in the Global South.
+Wire snaring is one of the most common forms of poaching in the world, particularly in the Global South.
 A snare is composed of a wire or cable in the form of a noose, either on the ground or suspended in the air.
 When an animal walks through the noose, the wire constricts and the individual is caught.
 Many animals die in snares, while others break free and are permanently injured.
-Although ungulates (e.g., buffalo, antelope, gazelle) are usually the primary targets of snaring, a variety of species, including those that are threatened or endangered, can become tangled in snares and get injured or perish.
+Although ungulates (e.g., buffalo, antelope) are usually the primary targets of snaring, a variety of species, including those that are threatened or endangered, can become tangled in snares and get injured or perish.

 The lethal impacts of snaring are being increasingly measured (i.e., how many animals of a given species die from being captured in snares).
 However, we know less about how snaring, and poaching more generally, can impact wildlife species in a non-lethal manner.
 We can reasonably expect that an injury from a snare will affect an animal’s behavior, health, reproduction, or survival.
 Moreover, wildlife might alter their behavior in advance of being caught in a snare to reduce their likelihood of encountering one.
 Such changes in behavior can then come with tradeoffs that affect nutritional intake and stress levels.
 If enough individuals in a given population therefore experience non-lethal snare injuries, or display changes in their behavior or fitness to avoid being captured in snares, the effects could actually manifest at the population level because of lowered reproduction and survival.

-The focus of my dissertation is therefore to assess whether these non-lethal effects of wire snare poaching exist in the African lion.
-My supervisor is Dr. Robert Montgomery at the University of Oxford.
+The focus of my dissertation at the University of Oxford is therefore to assess whether these non-lethal effects of wire snare poaching exist in the African lion.
+I completed two, 3-month field seasons for this research in 2024 and 2025, with ongoing data collection year-round from Ugandan colleagues.
+My supervisors are Dr. Robert Montgomery from the University of Cumbria and Dr. Tim Coulson from the University of Oxford.
 Our study site is in Murchison Falls National Park, Uganda, which hosts the most powerful waterfall in the world, formed by the Nile River.
 The park however also experiences some of the highest densities of snares documented anywhere in the world, as impoverished communities nearby attempt to harvest ungulates for food.
 Lions are therefore not targeted by poachers in this park, but are frequently caught in snares nevertheless.
 In particular, there are two questions I am focusing on:

 1) Does wire snare poaching impact lion body condition (nutritional status)?